donneger/pands-project2021/README.md

 5. The program will read the irisdata.csv file and will complete the following actions:
 - Output a set of tables to the terminal screen describing the data as outlined below in the section **Summary Data**.
 - The Tables produced are also stored in the _Tables_ folder.
 - A complete set of statistical plots describing the data are also produced, these are not made visible on screen but are stored in the _Plots_ folder for viewing.
+These are all  shown below in the section **Graphical Analysis**.
 6. The program will automatically halt on completion, no user interaction is required.

 # Background and Description of the Dataset